 - Guns Akimbo: Dirlewanger Soldiers carry a pistol in one hand and a carbine in the other.

-- Historical Villain Upgrade: In Real Life, the so-called Dirlewanger Brigade was an SS unit composed of hardened murderers, rapists, etc. who were judged more useful on the battlefield than in prison.
+- Historical Badass Upgrade: In Real Life, the so-called Dirlewanger Brigade was an SS unit composed of hardened murderers, rapists, etc. who were judged more useful on the battlefield than in prison.
 They were absolutely notorious for massacring civilian populations during the "anti-partisan operations", to the point of feeding scores of people to packs of starving dogs and beating hundreds of children in a daycare to death, and were despised even by the other SS regiments.
 However, they suffered extreme casualties against anyone who could actually fight back, losing 315% of their original unit size over the course of Uprising.
-In the game, however, Dirlewanger Soldiers are Elites that have 20-30 more HP than the normal Wermacht soldier types, carry a pistol and a submachine gun at the same time, and act twice a turn.
+In the game, however, Dirlewanger Soldiers are Elites that have 20-30 more HP than the normal Wehrmacht soldier types, carry a pistol and a submachine gun at the same time, and act twice a turn.

 - Hopeless War: If you know your history, you know you're not fighting to see who wins, but to see who is left.